edwinkapkei/apollo-graphql-tv-shows/readme.md

 Apollo graphql implementation with TV Maze APIs

-This project works in tandem with the following repositories
+This project works in tandem with the following repositories:
 <dl>
 	<dt><a href="https://github.com/edwinkapkei/tv-shows-php-implementation" target="_blank">PHP Backend</a></dt>
 	<dd>Manages user authentication and tracks the shows the user favorites or adds to their schedule</dd>